Nethereum/Nethereum.Docs/docs/nethereum-code-generation.md

 ### Interacting with the generated code

-The code below uses the generated code to deploy a standard contract to a test chain and invoke it's Transfer function.
+The code below uses the generated code to deploy a standard contract to a test chain and invoke its Transfer function.
 (To run the code you need to ensure you have a test chain/node running and that you provide valid account addresses and passwords)

 ``` csharp